rsa-tools/rsat-code/docker/README.md

 **Note:** the push requires a login and password with write authorization on this repo.

-6. Check the availabilty
+6. Check the availability

-You can chek the availability of RSAT versions on dockerhub;
+You can chek the availability of RSAT containers on dockerhub at
 <https://hub.docker.com/r/eeadcsiccompbio/rsat/tags>